unrealapex/dotfiles/README.md

 your git credentials(name and email) should be added in `~/.gitconfig_local`. this file is read by `~/.gitconfig`.

-window decorations are not functional since window management with berry is done through the keyboard, therefore, it is more functional and aesthetic to disable them. this can be done in most gui apps by enabling the "use system titlebars" option.
+window decorations are not functional since window management is primarily done through the keyboard, therefore, it is more logical to disable them. this can be done in most gui apps by enabling the "use system titlebars" option.